epfl-lts2/matrix-analysis-2022/README.md

 1. Edit and run the notebooks from your browser.
 1. Once done, you can run `conda deactivate` to leave the `matrix-analysis-2022` environment.

+#### Update:
+It seems Windows has trouble with miniconda.
+One alternative is to use the Windows Subsystem for Linux (WSL) which allows you to run all Linux commands and applications within Windows.
+In order to use it, you need to install it first, e.g. for [Ubuntu](https://ubuntu.com/wsl) (but other Linux distributions are available as well).
+Once installed, open the Ubuntu WSL and proceed with Miniconda installation and create the environment.

 [git]: https://git-scm.com
 [python]: https://www.python.org